-Watching a movie outside on a nice summer night is an amazing experience whether you’re a ten year old kid, or a 40-year old adult.
+Watching a movie outside on a nice summer night is an amazing experience whether you’re a ten year old kid, or a 50-year old adult.

 Final thoughts on the screen: I’d start inexpensive and go up from there until you find something you really like.

-I hunted and hunted on Amazon, reading almost every review for the new wave of portable projectors that are popping up.
+I hunted and hunted on Amazon, reading almost every review for the all the mini portable projectors that are popping up.
 I saw one demonstrated at the Salt Lake City airport at a Sharper Image store, and right away knew I was on to something.

-My searches on Amazon led me to the RIF6 CUBE, which is the smallest projector I could find (it’s not much bigger than a GoPro camera).
-It seemed like it did everything, and did it well.
-Hop on over and read them yourself.
-This is a magical little device.
-It’s not without a few issues (cheap remote and mediocre audio), but overall, it’s a purchase I don’t think many people would regret, especially if you’re making an outdoor theater.
+These are magical little devices, and not without a few issues (cheap remotes and mediocre audio), but overall, it’s a purchase I don’t think many people would regret, especially if you’re making an outdoor theater.

 The Bottom Line

 Let’s add this up.
 The curtain (your screen) costs around $12.
 A portable projector is $100 and a Bluetooth speaker is $50, if you need an audio cable it costs $5.

 That’s less than $175 for some great equipment, that will provide a fun outdoor movie streaming experience that will make you the envy of your neighbors and their kids.
 It’s a win-win.